 4. Talk In A Language They Understand

 Before trying something, kids need to understand the concept.
 You must develop patience as you instruct a child in the proper game play as a parent or other adult guiding them around the course.
 Change your language to something more age-appropriate, rather than employing specialized terms that, while correct to the game of golf, are difficult for them to understand.
+Consider sitting down with them and reading through a beginners guide on how to play golf, it’ll likely simplify the terminology used which you can then link back to when out on the course together.

 If your child is able to understand what is happening or what to do, they will have more enthusiasm to learn and keep coming back.